biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 ---------------------
-This document presents the Common Criteria (CC) collaborative Protection Profile (cPP) to express the security functional requirements (SFRs) and security assurance requirements (SARs) for a mobile biometric enrolment and verification on the mobile device.
+This document presents the Common Criteria (CC) collaborative Protection Profile (cPP) to express the security functional requirements (SFRs) and security assurance requirements (SARs) for mobile biometric enrolment and verification on the mobile device.
 The Evaluation activities that specify the actions the evaluator performs to determine if a product satisfies the SFRs captured within this cPP, are described in \[SD\].